vitalishapovalov/jest-decorated/docs/react/ComponentContainer.md

 # @ComponentContainer

 Helper.
-Creates auto-restored (after each test) container, which will become accessible inside class methods via `this.annotatedPropertyName`.
+Creates auto-restored (after each test) container, which will become accessible inside class methods via `this.{annotatedPropertyName}`.

 ## Arguments